wozaiha/DalamudACT/README.md

-A damage caculator that can be run on Dalamud.(should be useable in both global/CN 5.X version) Now WIP so you will meet problems like crashing & bugs.
+A damage caculator that can be run on Dalamud.(should be useable in both global 6.00 version) Now WIP so you will meet problems like crashing & bugs.
 Only use it if you dont want run a standalone ACT.